e-ago/bitcracker/README.md

 John The Ripper
 ===

-We released the OpenCL version as a plugin of the John The Ripper (bleeding jumbo) suite:
+We released the OpenCL version as a plugin of John The Ripper (bleeding jumbo):
 * Wiki page: http://openwall.info/wiki/john/OpenCL-BitLocker <br />
 * JtR source code: https://github.com/magnumripper/JohnTheRipper